augustl/augustl.com/posts/blog/2019/devops_going_back_in_time_with_datomic.md

       :attr :customer/name, :val "Some Offcie", :added? false})})
 </code></pre>

-There we go!
-Marzia found three transactions, performed around 07:55.
+Marzia found it!
+The query yielded three transactions, performed around 07:55.
 The oldest one fixed a spelling error in a customer name, the second one added a new customer and set its name and assigned it to a department, and the most recent one changed an `:order-rule/zip-code` from "0056" to "0061".

 Marzia knows that the zip code is important to the routing, and the change of zip codes triggered some rules that were changed by a code change the day before.

 And the order that failed was related to the department that order rule is assigned to.